swup/docs/docs/options/options.md

 ## Link Selector
 Link selector defines link elements that will trigger the transition.
 By default, the selector takes any link with `href` attribute starting with `/`, `#` or current domain.
+You can modify this option to include SVG links or exclude some other.

 ```javascript
 const options = {